cakephp/docs/en/appendices/5-0-migration-guide.rst

 ----

 - Added support for `PSR-17 <https://www.php-fig.org/psr/psr-17/>`__ factories
   interface.
-This allows ``cakephp/http`` to provide a client implementations to libraries that allow automatic interface resolution like php-http.
+This allows ``cakephp/http`` to provide a client implementation to libraries that allow automatic interface resolution like php-http.
 - Added ``CookieCollection::__get()`` and ``CookieCollection::__isset()`` to add
   ergonomic ways to access cookies without exceptions.